wagtail/wagtail/README.md

 ### License

-[BSD](https://github.com/wagtail/wagtail/blob/main/LICENSE) - Free to use "as is" for any purpose.
+[BSD](https://github.com/wagtail/wagtail/blob/main/LICENSE) - Free to use and modify for any purpose, including both open and closed-source code.

 ### Thanks